influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/user-management.md

 **Pages in Chronograf that require this permission**: Data Explorer, Dashboards, Databases on the Admin page

 #### KapacitorAPI
-Permission to access the API for InfluxEnterprise Kapacitor.
+Permission to access the API for InfluxKapacitor Enterprise.
 This does not include configuration-related API calls.

 **Pages in Chronograf that require this permission**: NA

 #### KapacitorConfigAPI
-Permission to access the configuration-related API calls for InfluxEnterprise Kapacitor.
+Permission to access the configuration-related API calls for InfluxKapacitor Enterprise.

 **Pages in Chronograf that require this permission**: NA